opf/openproject/docs/system-admin-guide/users-permissions/settings/README.md

 Data privacy and security is a priority in OpenProject.
 In order to comply with GDPR regulation, a consent form can be configured in OpenProject.
 When the option "Consent required" is checked, a user consent form is shown for users when they sign into OpenProject for the first time.

 By default, OpenProject's privacy and security policy is referenced in the consent form.
-If you have any additional information you would like your users to consent to, you can link it in the constent information text.
+If you have any additional information you would like your users to consent to, you can link it in the consent information text.

 Furthermore, you can provide the email address of a consent contact.
 This user can then be notified when a data change or data removal is required.